 Most amiibo tournaments allow and encourage equipment.
 In fact, over ninety percent of competitions do – but if you’d prefer to forgo custom gear and leave your amiibo ‘vanilla’, you can skip this section.
 Otherwise, you will need to equip your amiibo with a viable setup of stats and bonuses.
 The following build has been extensively tested and proven effective:

 +30 Attack / +90 Defense / +0 Speed

 - Mega Bomb: This is a custom move version of Samus’ down special.
-Hence its name, the bomb is bigger and deals more damage, but takes longer to explode.
-Mega Bomb is Samus’ optimal down special because opponents will have trouble detecting when the bomb will explode – this means they’ll often get caught in the blast and take damage as a result.
+Hence its name, the bomb is bigger and inflicts more damage, but takes longer to explode.
+For whatever reason, CPUs (including amiibo) have trouble guessing when the bomb will explode, meaning that they are often caught in the blast.

 Once your amiibo’s stats, bonuses, and custom moves are refined and ready to go, your training will officially begin!
 If you encountered a problem while equipping your amiibo, feel free to join our Discord server to ask for help.

 Amiibo training is a very specific task, and for the best possible result, you will need to approach it with caution.
 You can’t just go all-out using combos and aerials: both are seen as “newbie tactics” by competitive trainers.
 Instead, you should remain grounded at all times, making sure to punish your amiibo for every aerial attack it uses against you.
 This is true regardless of whether or not your amiibo was fed equipment.